Updated: Aug 6

 2 Data is a Growth hackers best friend.

 Growth hackers tend o be more data driven, making the most of smaller budgets and other constraints to find hacks and shortcuts wherever they can.
 Rather than concerning themselves with reaching the highest number of people, growth hackers use data metrics of previous digital activities to judge what has worked and what hasn’t.
 Growth hackers are quick to analyse data to understand their companies best prospects.
 With data driven insights growth hackers target those people that are most likely to convert which helps their email marketing campaigns succeed and rapidly grow their business.
-Click Here to read my earlier post on "Top 5 Tips to grow your email marketing"
+If you have a large email list thats great, If not Click Here to read my earlier post on "Top 5 Tips to grow your email marketing"

 3 How traditional companies can growth hack?